OUR INTERNATIONAL RALLIES for specific types of car on Original 1950s Rally Routes are UNIQUE:

 Get your Entry Form and Regulations, and get your name on the list - email us now!

-For 2013 we celebrate the 55th anniversary of the original LBL, inviting all models of TVRs and especially all members of the TVR Car Club.
-There will be classes according to the entries: for the TVR Category this is likely to be 3-litre, 4-litre and over 4-litre.
+For 2013 we celebrated the 55th anniversary of the original LBL, inviting all models of TVRs and especially all members of the TVR Car Club.
+There were classes for 20th Century and 21st Century TVRs.

 DON'T MISS THE STUNNING SLIDESHOW OF LBL 2008 - CLICK HERE TO VIEW IT!

-The route for Liège-Brescia-Liège 2013 runs from Liège to Liège via Karlsruhe, Misurina, Ljubljana, Carezza, Brescia, Merano, Bernried and Bretten, with lots of navigational challenges, interesting visits and fun circuit tests along the way.
+The route for Liège-Brescia-Liège 2013 ran from Liège to Liège via Karlsruhe, Misurina, Ljubljana, Carezza, Brescia, Merano, Bernried and Bretten, with lots of navigational challenges, interesting visits and fun circuit tests along the way.
 Read what competitors said about the event HERE...